-Dr. Walker's true, modest, and faithful account of the author of Eikōn basilikē, strictly examined, and demonstrated to be false, impudent, and deceitful.
+Dr. Walker's true, modest, and faithful account of the author of Eik=on basilik=e, strictly examined, and demonstrated to be false, impudent, and deceitful.
 In two parts, the first disproving it to be Dr. Gauden's.
 The second proving it to be King Charles the First's.
 By Thomas Long, B.D. and prebendary of St. Peter's Exon.
 Imprimatur, Guil.
 Lancaster, R.P.D.
 Henrico Episc.
-Lon. à sacris domesticis.
+Lon. `a sacris domesticis.
 Sept.
-22, 1692.
+22, 1692

 People / Organizations